TomRiddle67/Secure-Image-Share/README.md

 # 🔐 Secure Image Share

-A secure image sharing app built with Python — available as both a **CLI tool** and a **REST API**.
+A secure image sharing app built with Python — available as both a **CLI tool** and a **REST API** with API key authentication.

-Upload images, get a unique secret ID, and retrieve them anytime.
+Upload images, get a unique secret ID, and retrieve them securely.
 Built from scratch with real engineering practices.

 ---